-With everyone at home in quarantine, creating home-videos has really taken off.
-This opens a creative, personal way to show your appreciation to teachers.
+Creating a video opens a creative, personal way to show your appreciation to teachers.
 You can even turn it into the next home learning project for your child: have them write a script, record the video, edit it with a free video editing app or program, and publish it online for their teacher to see.

 If you don’t have the means, or if you’re are a little camera-shy, creating a voice recording to say thank you is just as meaningful.
 Letting teachers hear their student’s voice is a very personal way to thank them for all of their hard work.

-Even though you can’t physically mail it or send it with your child to take to their teacher, you can certainty scan or upload a picture of it!
 Have your child draw, write, color, or paint a thank you and send it to their inbox!
 If your teacher is on Livingtree Engage, use the inbox feature and send it as a direct message.

 Gift cards are certainty still an option, especially since most are available to send via email.
 Here are a few great options to consider: